robbiecren07/shad-css/packages/converter/NOTES.md

 - alert               # ⚠️ possibly with `findCvaExpressions()`
 - badge               # ⚠️ possibly with `findCvaExpressions()`
 - button              # ⚠️ possibly with `findCvaExpressions()`
-- calendar            # ❌ needs a custom converter built
+- calendar            # ⚠️ manually converted
-- carousel            # ❌ might be able to extend the general converter
+- carousel            # ⚠️ manually converted
-- chart               # ❌ might be able to extend the general converter
+- chart               # ⚠️ manually converted
 - label               # ⚠️ possibly with `findCvaExpressions()`
 - nevigation-menu     # ⚠️ possibly with `findCvaExpressions()` - but missing group styles
-- pagination          # ❌ might be able to extend `findCvaExpressions()` to handle this
+- pagination          # ⚠️ no issues should be fine
-- select              # ❌ might be able to extend `findCvaExpressions()` to handle this
+- select              # ⚠️ manually converted
-- sheet               # ❌ need to extend `findCvaExpressions()` to handle
-- sonner              # ❌ needs a custom converter built
+- sonner              # ⚠️ manually converted
 - toggle              # ⚠️ possibly with `findCvaExpressions()`
 - toggle-group        # ⚠️ possibly with `findCvaExpressions()`